 Zuma believes he had a legitimate right to be heard before the NDPP charged him last year on racketeering, money-laundering, corruption and fraud relating to a multibillion-rand government arms deal.

 Zuma was charged in 2005, but that case was struck from the roll in 2006.
+He was recharged in December 2007 and on September 12 was vindicated by Nicholson.

 But it was Nicholson’s judgement that set the cat among the pigeons.

-Within days, then-president Thabo Mbeki had lost his job—which he contends was because of Nicholson’s inferences of political meddling in the charging of Zuma.
+Within days, then-president Thabo Mbeki had lost his job — which he contends was because of Nicholson’s inferences of political meddling in the charging of Zuma.

 Zuma’s team is defending the Nicholson judgement and holds that he did indeed consider whether the facts and circumstances testified to [of political influences] displayed some merit.